optimizationBenchmarking/optimizationBenchmarking.github.io/_posts/2016-05-16-dockerized.md

 * for [Windows](https://docs.docker.com/windows/step_one/)
 * for [Mac OS](https://docs.docker.com/mac/step_one/)

-After doing this, you can start our container via
+After doing this, you can start our container by typing the following command into a normal terminal (Linux), the *Docker Quickstart Terminal* (Mac OS), or the *Docker Toolbox Terminal* (Windows):

     docker run -t -d -p 9999:8080/tcp optimizationbenchmarking/evaluator-gui